1892 Immigrant Aid Societies Americanize New Arrivals

 Right to the present day, charities—particularly religious groups—continue to be the primary settlers of many immigrants to the U.S. For instance, refugees, most of whom were violently uprooted from their homes, tend to be especially stressed when they arrive in the U.S., and ill-prepared for a transition to a dramatically different environment.
 It’s church groups who do almost all the heavy lifting these days to set refugees on their feet.
 Religious volunteers typically meet the displaced families at the airport, locate apartments for them, furnish their residences and fill refrigerators and pantries, help locate jobs for the breadwinners, then follow up for many months with things like transportation to doctors, school assistance, family counseling, and offering driving lessons and used cars.

-There are currently over 40 million foreign-born individuals in America, and fresh arrivals continue to stream in every year.
+As of 2017, there were more than 40 million foreign-born individuals in America, with fresh arrivals streaming in every year.
 Many of these individuals need guidance, and an occasional boost, to become settled, successful, and happy in America.
-Much of that human service comes from philanthropic men and women motivated by patriotism, religious faith, and kindness.
+Much of that human service continues to come from philanthropic men and women motivated by patriotism, religious faith, and kindness.

 - National Park Service on immigrant aid societies, nps.gov/elis/learn/historyculture/people_immigrant_aid_worker.htm